 Background pattern

-About the medication
+About the medicine

 Introduction

-Read the label carefully before starting to use the medication, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

--Keep this label, as you may need to read it again.
+-Keep this leaflet, you may need to read it again.

--If you have any questions, consult your doctor, pharmacist, or nurse.
+-If you have any further questions, ask your doctor, pharmacist, or nurse.

 Vancomycin powder is converted into a solution for infusion or oral solution.

-Antibiotics are used to treat bacterial infections and do not work for viral infections such as the flu or a cold.
+Antibiotics are used to treat bacterial infections and are not effective against viral infections such as flu or the common cold.

-It is essential to follow the instructions regarding the dose, administration interval, and treatment duration indicated by your doctor.
+It is important that you follow the instructions regarding dose, administration interval, and treatment duration as indicated by your doctor.

-Do not store or re-use this medication.
-If you have leftover antibiotic after treatment, return it to the pharmacy for proper disposal.
-Do not throw away medications in the drain or trash.
+Do not store or reuse this medicine.
+If you have any leftover antibiotic after completing treatment, return it to the pharmacy for proper disposal.
+Do not throw medicines down the drain or in the trash.

--A lung infection called "pneumonia."
+-A lung infection called “pneumonia”

-Vancomycin can be administered orally in adults and children for the treatment of intestinal mucosa infection, small intestine, and large intestine with mucosal damage (pseudomembranous colitis) caused by the bacteria Clostridium difficile.
+Vancomycin can be administered orally in adults and children for the treatment of intestinal mucosa infection, small intestine, and large intestine with mucosal damage (pseudomembranous colitis), caused by the bacteria Clostridium difficile.

 Do not use vancomycin